16. Monetarist Theory of Price Levels with Adaptive Expectations#

 We invite you to explain to yourself the source of this overshooting and why it does not occur in the rational expectations version of the model.

-Now we’ll do a different experiment, namely, a gradual stabilization in which the rate of growth of the money supply smoothly decline from a high value to a persistently low value.
+Now we’ll do a different experiment, namely, a gradual stabilization in which the rate of growth of the money supply smoothly declines from a high value to a persistently low value.

 While price level inflation eventually falls, it falls more slowly than the driving force that ultimately causes it to fall, namely, the falling rate of growth of the money supply.